dmarticus/dmarticus.github.io/_posts/2026-02-02-spinning-the-wheel.md

 Boris Cherny, who created Claude Code, recently shared how his team uses the tool: start every complex task in plan mode, and pour your energy into the plan so Claude can one-shot the implementation.[^bcherny] One person on his team has one Claude write the plan, then spins up a second Claude to review it as a staff engineer.
 Another says the moment something goes sideways, they switch back to plan mode and re-plan — don't keep pushing.
 The pattern is the same — front-load the thinking, let the machine handle the doing.

 My days have started to split into two modes.
-There's contemplative time—defining goals, thinking through edge cases, building the reward function.
+There's contemplative time — defining goals, thinking through edge cases, building the reward function.
 That part is slow and focused.
-Then there's execution time—spinning up agents, running them in parallel, triaging output.
+Then there's execution time — spinning up agents, running them in parallel, triaging output.
 That part is fast and frenetic, caffeine-fueled, multi-stream.

 ## What still matters